neuro-inc/mlops-k8s-gateway/README.md

 ## Cleanup
 - `make helm_delete` - will delete:
     - all created by this helm chart resources, required for this service and the service itself;
-    - Kubernetes namespace (and as a result all the resources within it), where SeldonDeployments were creating (M2S_SELDON_DEPLOYMENT_NS);

 # Got questions or suggestions?